krishisrani/Push-up-Counter-System/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is created by Krish Israni from Scrap.

 ## Contributing

 Feel free to submit issues, feature requests, or pull requests to improve this project!